rawgraphs/rawgraphs-app/README.md

 Matteo Azzi <matteo.azzi@polimi.it>
 Azzurra Pini <azzurra.pini@polimi.it>

-If you want to know more about Raw, how it works and future developments, please visit the [offical website](http://raw.densitydesign.org).
-For any specific request or comment we suggest you to use Github or the [Google group](http://).
+If you want to know more about Raw, how it works and future developments, please visit the [official website](http://raw.densitydesign.org).
+For any specific request or comment we suggest you to use Github or the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw).
 If none of these worked for you, you can write us at <raw@densitydesign.org>.

 Want to contribute to Raw's development?
 You are more than welcome!
 Just fork the repo and use Github's issues and pull requests.